VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview-code-only-feature.md

     game.AddProfiler();
     game.AddSkybox();

+    // This was added to see the axis directions game.AddGroundGizmo(position: new Vector3(-5, 0.1f, -5), showAxisName: true);

     var entity = game.Create3DPrimitive(PrimitiveModelType.Capsule);
     entity.Transform.Position = new Vector3(0, 8, 0);
     entity.Scene = rootScene;

     // This was added
     // Note that we are disabling the collider for the box and
-    // adding a material to it, so we could change the color of the box box = game.Create3DPrimitive(PrimitiveModelType.Cube, new()
+    // adding a material to it so that we can change the color of the box box = game.Create3DPrimitive(PrimitiveModelType.Cube, new()
     {
         Material = game.CreateMaterial(Color.Gold)